 Conversely, you might think that sheltered housing will provide much of the support that your relative needs and in a more informal setting.

-What might be on offer in a residential care home?
+What might life be like in a residential care home?

 - trips to leisure facilities